T R E E T I M E - INTRODUCTION

 Each tree is an individual creature who exhibits behaviours, makes decisions and actively responds to their environment.

-I have always spent time with trees.
-Over the years, this habit developed into a research project asking: How could we socialise with trees and what would that mean?
+I have always spent time being with trees.
+Over the years, this habit developed into a research project asking: How could we socialise with trees and account for them in urban social paradigms?

-I developed this practice into a participatory artistic experience in order to engage the public with this line of research.
-The participatory nature of the work allows people to contribute to - and continue with - my questioning from their own subjective position.
+I developed this practice into a participatory artistic work in order to engage the public with this line of research.
+The participatory nature of the work allows people to contribute to - and continue with - my lines of questioning from their own subjective position.

 This project is driven by my belief that if we can expand our personal connections and experiences with trees, we will feel a greater responsibility to account for them (and for the broader planet) within our lives, our societies, our ethics and our politics.
 Distilling a wish for large-scale shifts down to a personal connection between a human and a tree.